retroj/mowedline-manual/index.md

 Installing Mowedline
 --------------------

-To install Mowedline you should use `chicken-install mowedline` as root.
+To install Mowedline you should use `chicken-install -s mowedline`.
+The `-s` switch tells chicken-install to use sudo to get root privileges.

 If you want to build from source you should first install all the dependencies with chicken-install.
 The dependencies can be found in `mowedline.meta`.
-When that is done go into the mowedline project directory and run `chicken-install` as root.
+When that is done go into the mowedline project directory and run `chicken-install -s`.

 Project Status
 --------------